ibm-cloud-docs/openpages/troubleshooting_fastmap.md

 To resolve the issue, use the following options:
 - Wait.
 The import process will complete in time.
 Refresh the UI to see the status of the import.
 - Make the changes in smaller increments by creating multiple, smaller FastMap files.
 - Load the changes by using ObjectManager instead of FastMap.
+For more information, see [ObjectManager CLI](/docs/openpages?topic=openpages-openpages_CLI#ibmcloud_openpages_objectmanager).
 {: tsResolve}